Riemann moduli spaces are quantum ergodic: Riemann moduli spaces with the Weil--Petersson metric

 Let $\Mreg = \mathcal{M}_{\gamma, n, \reg}$ be the top dimensional stratum of $\mathcal{M}_{\gamma, n}$, i.e.\ the set $\mathcal{M}_{\gamma, n}$ minus the orbifold points.
 This is a dense open set in $\overline{\mathcal{M}}_{\gamma, n}$.
 Recall our assumption $3\gamma + n \geq 4 $, which in the case $n = 0$ assures that $\gamma \ge 2$.
 The Weil-Petersson metric $g_{\WP}$, typically defined initially on the Teichm\"uller space and descending to a smooth metric on $\Mreg$, is the Riemannian metric given locally by identification of the cotangent bundle of $\Mreg$ at a point in $M$ (i.e.\ an equivalence class of Riemann surfaces $[(\Sigma, c)]$), with the space of transverse-traceless holomorphic quadratic differentials on the uniformizing complete, hyperbolic metric $g$ on $(\Sigma \setminus C, c)$ with cusp-type singularities at $C$; the inner product on this cotangent space is then given by the $L^2$-pairing defined by $g$.
 This metric has a well-known decomposition near the divisors; at the intersection $\cap_{i \in J} D_i$, for appropriately chosen (holomorphic) defining functions $z_i = |z_i| e^{\sqrt{-1} \theta_i}$ as in the previous paragraph and setting $s_i^2 = 1 / \log(1/|z_i|)$, we have

 where $c, c' > 0$ are constants, $h_\cap$ is an (orbifold) metric on $\cap_{i \in J} D_i$ and $s^2 = \sum_{i\in J} s_i^2$.
-This result is originally due to Masur \cite{Mas}, while further regularity of the metric (which is not needed here) is studied in many papers, including by Liu--Sun--Yau~\cite{LSY} Wolpert~\cite{W1, W2, W3, W4} and Yamada~\cite{Y}.
+This expansion was originally suggested by the work of Masur \cite{Mas} and established in the work of a number of authors, including by Liu--Sun--Yau~\cite{LSY} Wolpert~\cite{W1, W2, W3, W4} and Yamada~\cite{Y}.
 The full polyhomogeneous regularity of the Weil-Petersson metric at the divisors is proven in Mazzeo--Swoboda~\cite{MS} and Melrose--Zhu~\cite{MZ}.

 We can now begin to address the structural and analytic assumptions.
 Indeed, for (S1) and (S2), $\Mfull = \overline{\mathcal{M}}_{\gamma, n}$, so $\Mfull - \Mreg$ is a closed measure zero subset of $\Mfull$, and (S3) and (A1) follow from the local form of the metric.
 Skipping ahead to (A4) and (A5), consider the geodesic flow of for the Weil-Petersson metric, which is defined locally on $\Mreg$.
 A result of Wolpert \cite{W2} implies (see \cite{BMW}) that the set $X_\infty \subset S^* M$ of points in the cosphere bundle on which the geodesic flow is defined for all times is full measure, so its complement $\mathcal{Y}$ is measure zero, i.e.\ (A4) holds, and as mentioned in the introduction, that (A5) holds is the well-known result of Burns--Masur--Wilkinson \cite{BMW}.